prateekbagora/COMP6591-Project/README.md

 Usage of the framework:
 - on Jupyter Notebook: %run contelog.py filename.clg
 - on Python terminal: python contelog.py filename.clg
-* here filename.clg is a Contelog program file
-* it will print all IDB facts inferred from the program
+<p align="justify">Here filename.clg is a Contelog program file.
+This command will print all IDB facts inferred from the program.</b>

 To test the parser:
 - on Jupyter Notebook: %run contelog_parser.py